She's nearly 3 but as small as an infant. This is the face of Afghanistan's hunger crisis – KION546

 Overwhelmed hospitals

-Hospitals have been overwhelmed with starving patients, even as supplies and manpower run short.
+Hospitals have been overwhelmed with starving patients, even as medical supplies and staffing run short.

 Afghanistan’s nationwide health program had previously been financed by the World Bank — but funding came to a halt in August, leaving 2,300 facilities without the means to buy medical supplies or pay salaries.